This travel guide to Syria is being reviewed and updated constantly. All the info you can find here is the latest from 2019

 Which Tour Operator I recommend?

-Because they offer the most competitive prices (really, you won’t find cheaper) and, most importantly, they are very responsive and professional, something most tour operators lacked.
+- Because they offer the most competitive prices (really, you won’t find cheaper)

 Moreover, they accept direct bank transfers in € and, if you are from outside the EU, you can pay them via Paypal, whereas with other people like Sawsan or Basel, you need to do some dodgy Western Union transfers.